 Please read about ‘D’ Force Thailand V Battalion and Kuii Camp.

 John or ‘Jack’ as he was known was the eldest of 4 sons and 3 or 4 daughters in the Treasure family.
 Parents Leo Treasure and Victoria Jenkins married in 1918.

-Jack’s brother Ronald Edward also enlisted in WW2.
-Ronald had both his legs blown off.
+Jack’s brother Ronald Edward also enlisted in WW2, WX13407 in 2/28 Battalion serving in the Middle East, New Guinea and Borneo.
 He returned to Australia and lived until 1986.

 Jack’s father Leo enlisted in WW1, as did his 3 brothers.
 The four Treasure boys returned home – they were the sons of Jack and Emma Treasure, Kojonup.
 The Treasures a pioneering family in the Kojonup area.